SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/making-your-first-configuration-file.md

 ---
-title: Connecting a MiniBee for the first time
+title: Making your first Configuration File
-summary: A guide on how to configure a MiniBee for the first time
+summary: A guide on how to make a configuration file for your network.
+This example shows a network created using two sensor nodes.

 layout: guide
 type: guide
 parent: Getting Started with Sense Stage
-guidestep: 7
+guidestep: 4

 creation-date: 2017-02-06
 tags: